Nick Ramphal

 • eBay in its acquisition of Appchee Applications, a private Israeli social commerce platform.

-• A cloud-based software company that provides Customer Relationship Management (CRM) services, inc. in its acquisition of (i) Confidato Securities Solutions, a private Israeli encryption technology company; and (ii) Zorap, an online communication service.
+• A major cloud-based CRM company in its acquisition of (i) Confidato Securities Solutions, a private Israeli encryption technology company; and (ii) Zorap, an online communication service.

 • Opera Software, a Norwegian company, in its acquisition of Mobile Theory.